DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 They can therefore be used for plotting, which allows us to visually inspect how metadata values vary over the many files in the dataset.
 For example, we might want to inspect the seeing conditions and plot the Fried parameter for all frames.

-First, if you're not familiar with all of the keywords in the header, they can be checked in the documentation.
+First, if you're not familiar with all of the keywords in the header, they can be checked in the documentation ({ref}`level-one-data-products`).
-Helpfully, `Dataset` provides some additional metadata which includes a link to that documentation:
+Helpfully, `Dataset` provides some additional metadata which includes a link to the specific version of that documentation used when making these FITS files:

 ```{code-cell} ipython3
 ds.meta['inventory']['headerDocumentationUrl']